KTH-EXPECA/oai5g/README.md

 This repository containes all necessary information and instructions to select and run Openairinterface5G software on E320 software-defined radios.

 The documentation contains the supported versions and/or necessary modifications.
 We cover 3 different implementations:
-1) Fully containerized using Docker
+1) Fully containerized for Docker
 2) Fully containerized for K8S
 3) Bare-metal RAN and containerized CN